-Entered Fall 2012
+Entered Fall 2014

 Wanbo Li: Wanbo graduated from Fitchburg State University in May 2011 with a degree in Communications and Media.
-He is a member of Lambda Pi Eta National Communication Association Honor Society, a member of National Communication Association and a CMM (Coordinated Management of Meanings) associate at the CMM Institute.
+He is a member of Lambda Pi Eta National Communication Association Honor Society, a member of National Communication Association and a CMM (Coordinated Management of Meanings) Associate at the CMM Institute.
 Before coming to Brandeis, he did an internship at Avid Technology and worked for Bose Corporation.
-He will be focusing his graduate work on Global Communications, Global Economy, Human Rights and International Development.
+He will be focusing his graduate work on Global Communications, Global Economy, Human Rights, and International Development.

 Dianna Cincotta: Dianna graduated from Brandeis in May 2011 with a degree in American Studies and has a strong interest in Communication and Media.

 Julia Mouk: Julia graduated from Brandeis University in 2011 with a degree in International and Global Studies and a minor in History.
 During her senior year, she also completed an internship with Jobs with Justice, assisting in their Global Justice division.
 She will be focusing her work on Global Health and International Development, particularly on the effects of HIV/AIDS in South Africa.
-This summer, she plans to use the tools she has acquired from Brandeis while working in an adolescent HIV clinic in Cape Town and an adult clinic in Soweto.
+She plans to use the tools she has acquired from Brandeis while working in an adolescent HIV clinic in Cape Town and an adult clinic in Soweto.